All tools › Planning & Kickoff › Prioritization Matrix Template

 2x2 with auto-quadrant logic

-Score impact and effort, the matrix places the item in the right quadrant automatically.
-Visual sort keeps you honest about what's actually high-impact-low-effort vs. wishful thinking.
+Score impact and effort; the matrix places the item in the right quadrant.
+The visual sort keeps the room honest about what's high-impact-low-effort and what just feels urgent.

 Transparent scoring rubric

-Pre-built rubric for what counts as high/medium/low impact and effort.
+Pre-built rubric for what counts as high, medium, and low on impact and effort.
 Removes the "because I said so" problem when stakeholders push back.

 Decision log + cheat sheet

 Every prioritization decision logged with rationale.
-The cheat sheet covers how to facilitate the scoring session without it devolving into a debate club.
+The cheat sheet covers how to facilitate the scoring session without letting it turn into a debate club.

 Use forever, no subscription